zabertech/zaber-examples/src/motion_input_shaping/README.md

 - [damped_vibration.py](damped_vibration.py) - Contains the `DampedVibration` class, which is a basic mathematical implementation of a theoretical damped vibration response curve.
 - [step_response_data.py](step_response_data.py) - Contains the `StepResponseData` class, which is a helper class used for perfoming a move with a Zaber axis while capturing position data via the onboard scope.
 It is used in the other testing scripts.

-### The ShapedAxis Class
+### ShapedAxis Class

-Most users will want to reuse the `ShapedAxis` class in their code.
-The `ShapedAxis` class has all the functionality of the Zaber Motion Library [Axis](https://software.zaber.com/motion-library/api/matlab/ascii/axis) class, but adds a few extra commands for performing moves with the zero vibration input shaping algorithm.
+This class performs shaping by attempting to cancel the impulse from acceleration by changing the timing and magnitude of the deceleration.

+This simplified method works well for short moves that are completed in a low number of vibration periods.
+The vibration cancellation only occurs while decelerating meaning the oscillation will persist during the move and only be reduced when coming to stop.
+This method becomes less effective with longer moves due to the errors that are accumulating in the time between acceleration and deceleration.

+Performing a move only requires sending a maximum of 3 additional commands so communication overhead is low and will only add a short delay to the start of the move.

 The general class usage is shown below.

 Importing the class (Python):